 Justification of Red List Category

-Merulaxis ater occurs in south Bahia (one 19th century record), Espírito Santo (few records), Rio de Janeiro, east São Paulo, east Paraná and east Santa Catarina (two records), south-east Brazil.
+Merulaxis ater occurs in south-east Brazil from Espírito Santo and Minas Gerais through Rio de Janeiro, east São Paulo and east Paraná to east Santa Catarina.

-This species is uncommon to locally relatively common in thickets within montane and lowland evergreen forest and mature secondary woodland, typically at 800-1,800 m but locally to 100 m (Ridgely and Tudor 1994, Parker et al. 1996, Naka et al. 2011), although it is almost entirely montane in Espírito Santo and Rio de Janeiro (Sick 1993, Ridgely and Tudor 1994).
+This species is uncommon to locally relatively common in thickets within montane and lowland evergreen forest and mature secondary woodland (Ridgely and Tudor 1994, Parker et al. 1996, Naka 2011).
+It is found in elevations of 400-1,800 m, but may locally be found down to 100 m, although it is almost entirely montane in Espírito Santo and Rio de Janeiro (Sick 1993, Ridgely and Tudor 1994).

-Agricultural conversion and deforestation for mining and plantation production historically threatened its lowland forests.
-Current key threats are urbanisation, industrialisation, agricultural expansion, colonisation and associated road-building (Dinerstein et al. 1995, Fearnside 1996).
-Its montane forests have suffered less destruction, but isolated forests in the north of its range have virtually disappeared due to the expansion of pasture and cultivation, and remaining patches are under pressure from clearance and fires spreading from cultivated areas (Gonzaga et al. 1995).
+Agricultural conversion and deforestation for mining and plantation production historically threatened lowland forests within the range.
+Current key threats are agricultural expansion, colonisation, urbanisation, industrialisation and associated road-building (Dinerstein et al. 1995, Fearnside 1996).
+Although montane forests have suffered less destruction, isolated forest remnants in parts of the range have virtually disappeared due to the expansion of pasture and cultivation.
+Remaining forest fragments are under pressure from clearance and fires spreading from adjacent cultivated areas (Gonzaga et al. 1995).